Bags of Spices

 Ramen

 This modular ramen guide gives you several broth options, multiple tare (seasoning sauces), and a flexible set of toppings so you can build your ideal bowl—light and clear, rich and creamy, or deeply savory with miso or soy.
-To prepare a delicious bowl of ramen, chose one of the three broths and combine with one of the four tare (flavoring sauces).
-Finish your bowl of ramen with items from the Prepare to Serve section, or your own finishing touches.
+To prepare a delicious bowl of ramen, choose one of the three broths and combine it with one of the four tare (flavoring sauces).
+Finish your bowl with items from the Prepare to Serve section or with your own favorite toppings.

 Ingredients